Tableau Data Analysis to Help End Veteran Homelessness

 When Can You Start?

-You can start Oct 21st, 2019 and stay for 3 weeks to 3 weeks
+You can start as soon as possible and stay for 3 weeks to 3 weeks

 Description and Impact

 Built for Zero is a rigorous national change effort working to help a core group of committed communities end homelessness.
 Coordinated by Community Solutions, the national effort supports participants in developing real time data on homelessness, optimizing local housing resources, tracking progress against monthly goals, and accelerating the spread of proven strategies.